The Nature of Pet Peeves in Relationships.

 - Share a feeling or two.
 Example: “When I see the sponge showing up all over the kitchen I feel sad, hurt, and irritated.
 I feel better when there is a regular order to where the sponge is.
 I feel uncomfortable/anxious/ unhappy/ bad/etc. and my need is for order/reliability/to know that you care about what makes me happy (or whatever your need is).”

 - You may want to put a “frame” around it to make it easier for your partner to hear.
 A “frame” might be something like this introduction to the topic: “I know this is a very minor issue, but I noticed it has been bothering me, and I wonder if you could help me with it.

 - Be sure to make the request clear, but do it in a very gentle way.
-The example given earlier is usually a safe bet: “I’m wondering if you’d be willing to __________”.
+The example given earlier is usually a safe bet.
+The example: “I’m wondering if you’d be willing to __________”.
 This phrasing is particularly useful if asking a man for something.
-Men, I have noticed in couples counseling, don’t enjoy the experience of a woman “telling them what to do”, but seem much more open to being asked if they’d be willing to do something.
+Men, I have noticed in couples counseling, don’t enjoy the experience of a woman “telling them what to do”.
+They seem much more open to being asked if they’d be willing to do something.
 Try it out for yourself, and see if this works for you.